Designations Congruent with Things: Chapter 17

 Hermann has organized pretty much everything.

-Newt has been watching him and reading Descartes until his vision knuckles under in blurred defeat off and on for about four days, trying not to think too much about drift three, if that’s what that even was.
+Newt has been watching him and reading Descartes until his vision knuckles under in blurred defeat off and on for about four days, trying not to think too much about Drift Three, if that’s what that even was.

 Oh right.